openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 ![Pump Status](../images/Screenshot_pump_Combo.png)

 Here we see the status of the insulin pump - in this case an Accu-Chek Combo.
 The information displayed is self explanatory.
-A long press on the HISTORY button will read the data from your pump history, including your basal profile.
+A long press on the REFRESH button will read the data from your pump history, including your basal profile.
 But remember only one basal profile is supported on the Combo pump.

 ## Care Portal